 The Shire Amateur Photographers’ Society is unique in relation to other camera groups, in that its underlying aim is to ‘Learn from each other, not compete against each other’.
-Meetings often attract 100 keen photographers, both amateur and some professional, from the Shire and beyond, to learn about, experience, and develop a better understanding of their hobby, while providing an opportunity to socialize with other like-minded people.
+Meetings often attract 100 keen photographers, both amateur and some professional, from the Shire and beyond, to learn about, experience, and develop a better understanding of their hobby, while providing an opportunity to socialise with other like-minded people.

-NEXT MEETING: Thursday 30th August (September Meeting)
+NEXT MEETING: Thursday 27th June then 1st August

 Society meetings are usually held on the 1st Thursday of the month.
 Occasionally the night changes due to Club of East commitments, so if you are intending to come along, just give Greg a ring to confirm (0415 412 244).